cms-opendata-workshop/workshop-lesson-root/_episodes/03-root-and-pyroot.md

 }
 ```

 Now, let's compile and run the script again.
 Note the `+` after the name which is a way to tell to root to use myScript.C but compile it!
+(Note that you do not have to actually change the name of the file itself to add the `+`, but only append that sign to the end of the `root` command.)

 ```bash
 $ root -l myScript.C+